Studying for exams isn’t always a walk in the park. Most students find the endless revision and thoughts of exam day pretty stressful.

 This is your time.
 Do things that help you let go and refresh your body and soul:

 - Socialise with friends

-- Make music
+- Make music or dance

 - Walk in nature

 - Watch your favourite TV show

 Make it quality time: if you’re settling down to read or watch TV, make sure it’s a book / show you love.
 Plan ahead to help with this: pre-record your favourite shows, have a cracking book ready to go on your shelf, or have a date with a friend in the diary.

 This is your treat time – enjoy it.

 15. When it comes to your body, you get out what you put in

 Make sure you’re doing the right thing in terms of a balanced, nutritious diet: plenty of fresh fruit and vegetables, staying well hydrated.
 You know the drill: but it’s easy for a student under lots of exam stress to forget to take care of the basics.